arnauoller/fabric-samples/commercial-paper/README.md

 ## Setup

-You will need a machine with the following
+You will need a a machine with the following

 - Docker and docker-compose installed
-- Node.js v8 if you want to run JavaScript client applications
+- Node.js v8 if you want to run Javascript client applications
 - Java v8 if you want to run Java client applications
 - Maven to build the Java applications